sybila/biodivine-control-tool/AeonOnlineTool/ComputeEngine/README.md

 ### MacOS (x86-64)

-To run the Compute Engine on MacOS with an x86-64 architecture (Intel-based Macs, not Apple M processors).
+To run  this version of Compute Engine on MacOS with an x86-64 architecture (Intel-based Macs, not Apple M processors).

+Run the Compute Engine: After unzipping, navigate to the folder and run the compute-engine file.

 Bypass Security Warning: MacOS may block the execution of the file if it is from an unidentified developer.
 If this happens: